programmerraja/MyBlog/content/notes/2024/Prompt Engineering.md

 ## Chain-of-thought (CoT)

  By leveraging in-context learning abilities, CoT prompting encourages a language model to more effectively solve complex problems by outputting along with its solution a corresponding “chain of thought” (i.e., a step-by-step explanation for how the problem was solved).
 The model can be prompted to generate a chain of thought via a few-shot learning approach that provides several chain of thought exemplars; see above.
 The CoT technique is most effective when the map from input to output is highly non-trivial; e.g., math or multi-step reasoning problems.

+Note: use COT for mathematical and reasoning where the perform good check out [here](https://arxiv.org/pdf/2409.12183) for more

+## Auto COT

+Auto-CoT paradigm to automatically construct demonstrations with questions and reasoning chains.
+Specifically, Auto-CoT leverages LLMs with the “Let’s think step by step” prompt to generate reasoning chains for demonstrations one by one, and sending that COT with question to LLM as few shot prompting

 ## Self-consistency with (CoT)

 ## ReAct